scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

     type: skill
     name: ASP.NET Core
     aliases: [ASP.NET, .NET web development]
+  - id: engineering-leadership
+    type: capability
+    name: Engineering Leadership

+semantic_spaces:
+  - id: article-demo-v1
+    model: example/article-demo-v1
+    dimensions: 4
+    normalization: l2

+role_centroids:
+  - id: head-of-engineering
+    name: Head of Engineering
+    space: article-demo-v1
+    derived_from: [engineering-leadership]
+    vector: [0.12, -0.34, 0.56, 0.75]
 ```
 ````

 Read cold, its intent should be obvious.
 JobML is schema-checkable YAML, but the explanation travels inside the file.
 The `purpose` and `semantics` tell an unfamiliar LLM what the document means and what it must not infer.

+The real exporter uses the local `all-MiniLM-L6-v2` ONNX model and writes its 384-dimensional space descriptor, concept vectors and shipped role centroids into `career_record`.
+Those values help another processor reproduce semantic selection.
+They are explicitly derived artefacts: a nearby vector can rank a claim, but it cannot make the claim true or become evidence for it.

 A formal [JSON Schema](https://github.com/scottgal/lucidRESUME/blob/main/docs/jobml-0.1.schema.json) supports deterministic tools.
 There is also a *cold-parser test*: give the document to a general model with no JobML prompt and ask it to identify the claims, evidence and unsupported assertions.
 If it cannot work that out from the file, the format has failed.

-The full representation is useful while writing because it contains the original passage, stable selector, fingerprint, review state and provenance.
+The `career_record` representation is useful while writing and between tools because it contains the original passage, stable selector, fingerprint, review state and provenance.
 It is much too large to append to every résumé.
-Scientific papers already have a better answer: put small numbered links in the prose, a compact reference list at the end, and a link to the complete record when somebody needs the detail.
+Scientific papers already have a better answer: put small numbered links in the prose, a compact reference list at the end, and a link to the full JobML record when somebody needs the detail.

 ## cJobML Is the Published Reference List